By: Louis de Bernieres

 Why I initially read this book:

 As I have mentioned in previous posts, I love historical fiction novels, and my background is Greek, and this book is about Greeks living in the Ottoman Empire during the early 1900s.
 Therefore, it suited my interests very well.
 My sister had also read it and loved it.
-I had known of Louis de Bernieres because of his famous novel, Captain Corelli’s Mandolin, that was eventually turned into a Hollywood movie.
-That novel was also a great read; however, the film did not do the book justice.
+I knew of Louis de Bernieres because of his famous novel, Captain Corelli’s Mandolin, that was eventually turned into a Hollywood movie.
+Captain Corelli’s Mandolin was also a great read; however, the film did not do the book justice.
 Therefore, since I liked the author, it had great reviews, and it fit into my interests, I thought I had to read it.

 The theme of this novel:

 I believe the overall theme of this book was innocence.
-The innocence of a small village town in eastern Anatolia (modern-day Turkey), the innocence of regular people disconnected from the world’s politics, and the innocence of children.
-The book is mostly set in a small village that, for hundreds of years, Christians and Muslims lived in harmony with Greeks, Armenians and Turks until the world’s leaders arbitrarily told them that they were now enemies.
-Muslims would pray to the Virgin Mary; Christians would go into Mosque’s to pray.
-Christain’s allowing their daughters to marry Muslim men, Muslim women being best friends with Christians.
-This is what this little town was like, and it represents what so many towns in Greece and Turkey were like until the war tore them apart.
+The innocence of a small village town in eastern Anatolia (modern-day Turkey), the innocence of regular people disconnected from the world’s politics, and lastly the innocence of children.
+The book is mostly set in a small village that, for hundreds of years, Christians and Muslims lived in harmony; where Greeks, Armenians and Turks were like family to one another.
+In this village, Muslims would pray to the Virgin Mary and Christians would go into Mosque’s to pray.
+This is what this little town was like, and it represented so many towns in Greece and Turkey until war tore them apart, until political leaders told them they were each others enemy.

 A brief overview of this book: